 You may have heard of multiple types of CDs, such as traditional CDs offered by banks or brokered CDs.
-Like bank CDs, brokered CDs are debt obligations of the issuing bank; however, with brokered CDs the issuing bank has decided to make these instruments available via third-party intermediaries, like E*TRADE Securities.
+Like bank CDs, brokered CDs are debt obligations of the issuing bank; however, with brokered CDs the issuing bank has decided to make these instruments available via third-party intermediaries, like E*TRADE from Morgan Stanley.

 Traditional CDs vs. brokered CDs

 Brokered CDs and bank CDs share many characteristics, but there are a few key differences you should be aware of—namely insurance coverage, early withdrawal penalties, and liquidity.

 As the vast majority of banks are FDIC members, most CDs feature federal deposit insurance coverage up to $250,000 per depositor, per insured bank.† Since brokered CDs can be purchased from multiple issuing banks and held in your E*TRADE account, you have the ability to essentially garner additional FDIC protection by diversifying your CD positions across multiple issuers.

 †All brokered CDs available on etrade.com feature FDIC insurance coverage to applicable limits.

 Investors should also be aware of any potential early withdrawal fees and liquidity considerations for their CD investments.
 When purchasing a traditional bank CD, investors may be subject to early withdrawal fees assessed by the bank if they elect to withdraw their funds prior to maturity.
 However, brokered CDs give investors the opportunity to sell their CDs prior to maturity on the secondary market, offering enhanced liquidity.

 Let’s uncover some additional benefits associated with brokered CDs.